 Since I was about 14, I would stand in front of the mirror and feel like the me looking back at me wasn’t good enough to show others.
 For whatever reason, I don’t really know why I didn’t feel ‘good enough”.
 Unfortunately many tweens and teens feel this way, oh who are we kidding, most adults feel this way too!
 (At least that’s what I tell myself to feel better, everyone’s a little crazy, right?)

 I really do think this is the case, I clearly remember my gorgeous mother (love you mum), looking in the mirror at her stretch marks, or her curves and complaining about her body, she was “too fat”, or “not pretty”, or it was “my teeth aren’t right”, and as an impressionable child, I just thought she must be right, because your parents are always right, aren’t they?
 Well as it turns out NO they’re not always right at all!
 My mum was beautiful, is still beautiful in her 60’s, but to this day she would scoff if she read that.
 She still can’t take a compliment and not because she is being modest, oh no, she truly doesn’t think she is, or ever has been a gorgeous woman!
-It doesn’t matter who tells her otherwise, or how many men still check her out, or even how much her husband desires her, (sorry I know you’ll be embarrassed mum), she still doesn’t see the amazing woman staring back at her from that mirror.
+It doesn’t matter who tells her otherwise, or how many men still check her out, or even how much her husband desires her, she still doesn’t see the amazing woman staring back at her from that mirror.
 Yes she has never been catwalk model skinny, and she’s only just 5 feet tall, but she is beautiful, her voluptuous breasts, her little waist, her brown curls, and more than that, her inner beauty is what I and many others see.
 So why can’t she?

 Why can’t more women see their inner beauty, or recognise their outer beauty?
 We are all striving to be something we are not.
 So many women of all shapes and sizes complain about their appearance.
 My 2 model thin girlfriends sit there comparing their body’s, “my legs are too thick”, or “my breasts are too small”, my short friends want to be taller, my friends with no hips, want hips, and you guessed it, my friends with hips and butts hate their curvaceous bodies.
 Seriously what are we thinking!
 Let’s aim to be healthy for sure, but let’s not put ourselves down!